AntonisCSt/Covid_simple_DataLake/Readme.md

 * Due to the big amount of data and the need of computationaly expensive queries, we used spark and aws.

+What is the purpose of the data model we create?(what are the questions it will answer?)

+* The data model will be able to give information regarding the vaccination progress, covid cases and gdpr info for every country.
+By connecting each table of the model with the country we can get cross reference of the aformentioned information.

 #### 3 Instructions

 * Rather simple :) just run the etl.py program.